open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 ### Enriching Processor

-A common use case of writing custom processor is to enrich Activities with additional tags.
+A common use case of writing custom processor is to enrich activities with additional tags.
 An example of such an "EnrichingProcessor" is shown [here](./MyEnrichingProcessor.cs).
 Such processors must be added *before* the exporters.